adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 GO
 ```

+!!! tip
-> You may want to set the `Deleted` flag to 1 (or true) in the Delete trigger.
+    You may want to set the `Deleted` flag to 1 (or true) in the Delete trigger.
 This will enable soft
     delete on the system properties table, ensuring that mobile clients remove the row from their offline
     cache.

 Similarly, when changes are made by the mobile backend to the VIEW, we need to propagate those changes
 to the underlying tables.
 This is also done with triggers: